RoddiPotter/db-migrator/README.md

 ant -f migrator.xml upgrade
 </code>

-Will read the version from the db-version table and search the migrations directory for the next highest number and run the sql in the @UP@.
+Will read the version from the db-version table and search the migrations directory for the next highest number and run the sql in the @UP.
 It will then increment the db-version.version to the number specified in the migration script name.
 If the upgrade failed, the version will remain the same (see H2 databse note below).

 <code>
 ant -f migrator.xml rollback
 </code>

-will read the version from the db-version table and search the migrations directory for the same number and run the sql in the @DOWN@.
+will read the version from the db-version table and search the migrations directory for the same number and run the sql in the @DOWN.
 If will then decrement the db-version.version to the number specified in the next lowest migration script name.
 If the downgrade failed, the version will remain the same (see H2 database note below).

 <code>
 ant -f migrator.xml upgrade-all